 A potential settlement is not the only benefit of filing a wrongful death lawsuit.
 It could also bring closure to those who lost someone they loved.

 There is no question that these cases are hard on those who file them.
 Accordingly, when pursuing a case of this nature it is vital to work with a Connecticut lawyer who you trust and understands just how hard the process can be.
-To learn more about how we might assist you with this please see our website.
+To learn more about how a personal injury attorney from our law firm might assist you with this please see our website.